MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-os-waiting-tasks-transact-sql.md

 # sys.dm_os_waiting_tasks (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2008-all-md](../../includes/tsql-appliesto-ss2008-all-md.md)]

   Returns information about the wait queue of tasks that are waiting on some resource.
+For more information about tasks, see the [Thread and Task Architecture Guide](../../relational-databases/thread-and-task-architecture-guide.md).

 > [!NOTE]
 >  To call this from [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)] or [!INCLUDE[ssPDW](../../includes/sspdw-md.md)], use the name **sys.dm_pdw_nodes_os_waiting_tasks**.